gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 ## Experiences

+### Python Engineer at Turing.com (OpenAI)

+Working with projects for the client OpenAI.

 ### Machine Learning Engineer at Itaú Unibanco

-_March 2021 - Present, Remote_
+_March 2021 - August 2022, Remote_

 Responsible for developing, deploying and monitoring audio deep learning models following MLOps practices.
 * I am one of the lead organisers for the Itaú Data Science Meetup, helping the community grow by +1500 subscribers since I joined.
 (YouTube)
 * Improved the speaker verification model by ~20 percentage points in EER on noisy datasets.
 * Improved the speaker diarization model by ~30 percentage points in DER on noisy datasets.
 * I designed and developed an _end-to-end automatic speech recognition_ system that involved five different Deep Learning models creating a structured output for each audio file received in a database with a message queuing system.
 The architecture was composed of 10+ AWS IaC services varying from S3, Lambdas, SQS, SNS, and ECS Fargate, among others.

 Tech: **API Gateway, IAM, KMS, ECS, EFS, CodeBuild, CodePipeline, CloudWatch, Fargate, Lambda, Sagemaker,  SQS, SNS, S3, Python, Pytorch, Hugging Face Transformers, Docker, Flask, Linux.**

 ### Data Scientist at Banco do Brasil

 _March 2020 - September 2020, Remote_